 The Company adopts the Executive Officer system with the purpose of separating the oversight and management and clarifying where management responsibility lies.

 In addition, Headquarters Management Committee (hereinunder, “HMC”) is established to assist the CEO in making decisions on the group's basic management policy and important operations.
 The decisions on the execution of important operations delegated to the CEO by the Board shall be decided by the CEO on the condition that the HMC has made an affirmative resolution.
 Based on the concept that the members of the HMC (hereinunder, “the HMC members”) shall be the persons who assume the significant decisions on the execution of important operations delegated by the Board and comprehensive roles as members of the senior management of the group, a proposal for the nomination of a HMC members shall be prepared by the CEO from among the executive officers, and shall be approved at the Board upon deliberation at the Nomination and Compensation Committee.

-The Company has also established four committees (Investment Committee, Risk Management Committee, Human Resources Committee, and Technology Committee) under HMC to improve the effectiveness of the Group's internal control system.
+The Company has also established seven committees (Sustainability Committee, Investment Committee, Risk Management Committee, Technology Committee, Human Resources Committee, Gender Diversity Committee, and Staff Well-being Committee) under HMC to improve the effectiveness of the Group's internal control system.

 The Investment Committee deliberates on important matters related to the Group's overall investment and aims to raise the Group's organizational knowledge of a series of knowledge related to investment promotion.

 The Risk Management Committee deliberates on the overall risk management of the Group.

 The Technology Committee deliberates on key issues concerning the Group's technology strategy and related management resources.

 The Human Resources Committee deliberates on the Group's human resources strategy and succession planning for key talent.